Sometimes just listening is enough. Other times, we can do more. Consider these tips to keep the conversation going.

 Offer to help with chores, like picking up groceries or taking their pet for a walk.

-If safe, offer them a ride to an upcoming appointment or join them on the bus.
+Offer them a ride to an upcoming appointment or join them on the bus.

 Show up for others by advocating for mental health services in our community.